What is phishing?

 Benefit from best practices in cyber security from over 30 years of experience in developing highly secure satellite systems.

-Contact us for a no-obligation consultation on the subject of pentest, awareness trainings or vulnerability analysis!
+Contact us for no-obligation advice on pentest, awareness training and vulnerability analysis!

 Phishing comes in several forms

-The most widespread type of phishing is carried out by generic mails that are sent to different people.
-The focus here is on a broad target group, as this potentially gives the attack a higher chance of success.
+The most widespread form of phishing involves the use of generic e-mail messages that are sent to different people.
+The focus here is on a broad target group, as this potentially gives the attack a greater chance of success.

 [Translate to English:] Icon für Spear-Phishing / Whaling